dmmnjaws/ASoft-2020-2021-quizzes-tutor-arquitecture-documentation/documentation/module_view_layered_responsability.md

 ## Element Catalog

-*"..., these layers might have to be completely original"* - Eric Evans, Domain Driven Design
+*"..., these layers might have to be completely original..."* - Eric Evans, Domain Driven Design

 In his book on Domain Driven Design, Eric Evans defends that in some cases, in order to shape a domain design into a set of Responsability Layers that work, these layers might need to be original, therefore, this SAD proposes the following Responsability Layers: